Kong/docs.konghq.com/app/konnect/vitals/index.md

   graphed over time, as well as the ratio of code classes to total requests.

 **Time frame selector**
-: Controls the timeframe of data visualized, which indirectly controls the granularity of the data.
+: Controls the time frame of data visualized, which indirectly controls the granularity of the data.
 For example, the “5M” selection displays 5 minutes in 1-second resolution data, while longer time frames display minute, hour, or days resolution data.